 If you install your blog in a subdirectory, you still have to create a main page for your site, since the blog software will no longer take care of that for you.
 You will have to figure out how to design that main page, and how you should link to your blog.
 Since people arriving at your site will now see that static page instead of your blog posts, you will no longer have the convenience of the blog software automatically promoting your latest article on that page.
 If you want your latest article highlighted somehow, you will have to either manually do it, or write a script to insert it for you.
 All these increase the time it takes for you to set up and maintain your site.

 In view of this, if your site is intended to be purely a blog, putting the software in a sub-folder is probably unnecessary.
-There's too much extra labour for little gain.
+There's too much extra labour ("labor" in other variants of English) for little gain.

 When your blog is in a sub-folder, some webmasters will link to the blog in that sub-folder, while others will link to your main page.
 This reduces the number of links going to any particular page on your site.
 As mentioned in my other article on How to Create a Search Engine Friendly Website, you don't want this to happen since it may reduce the importance of your page in the eyes of the search engines.